kem-codes/FLUTTER_TO_DO_APP/README.md

 Flutter To-Do List App

+CSC 315 – Mobile Application Development

-A simple and functional To-Do List mobile application built with Flutter as part of the CSC 315 Mobile Application Development course.
+A simple and functional To-Do List mobile application built with Flutter.
-The app allows users to manage daily tasks efficiently using local storage.
+This project demonstrates task management using local storage and a clean mobile UI.

+Overview

+The Flutter To-Do List App helps users organize daily tasks by allowing them to create, update, complete, and delete tasks.
+All data is stored locally, ensuring fast access and offline functionality.

-📱 Features
+Features

-Create new tasks
+Add new tasks

 Edit existing tasks